jonteal/studybuddy/README.md

 As a student
-I want an application that allows me to save information that I must remember So that I can increase my retention and improve upon testing scores and capabilities.
+I want an application that allows me to save information that I must remember So that I can increase my retention and improve my testing scores and capabilities.

 Acceptance Criteria

 Basic Overview and App Needs
 1. App that allows the user to save study information on digital index cards so they can study for their exams.
 2. Ability to mark a note with a status - 'No clue', 'Somewhat got', 'In the bag'
-3. Color coding the index cards according to the status.
+3. Color coding the index cards status tag according to the status.
 No clue = 'red', Somewhat get = 'yellow', In the bag = 'green'.
 4. Have a page dedicated to the subject which contains all the index cards for that subject.
 5. Make cards draggable so they can be organized in the way the user would like.